 BPD also tends to be "triggered."
 Meaning that not everyone with the gene experiences BPD, but some people - those that have experienced abuse, neglect, or other issues - seem to be more prone to getting it.
 Anxiety can have similar causes, so it's possible that they develop with each other rather than as a result of BPD itself.
 However, other possibilities include:

 - Interpersonal Problems BPD is characterized by interpersonal problems and an inability to handle most personal relationships.
 Friendships are actually an essential part of normal functioning, and many people that struggle with these friendships may run the risk of developing anxiety.

-- Self-Worth/Value - One of the symptoms of bipolar personality disorder is a lack of self-esteem or value.
+- Self-Worth/Value One of the symptoms of borderline personality disorder is a lack of self-esteem or value.
 Confidence plays an important role in avoiding anxiety, so these emotions may contribute to further anxiety.